Greater Sage-Grouse Population Monitoring Framework: Frequently Asked Questions

 Q. Why do some neighborhood clusters include a single or few leks while others may include 20 to 30 leks?

 A. The connectivity of leks and the clustering rules affect the number of leks per neighborhood.
 These rules are intended to identify the frequency of movements between leks based on habitat conditions, isolation by distance, and features impeding movements.
-Please refer to the lek database cheat sheet for an outline of these rules.
+Please refer to the lek database cheat sheet for an overview of these rules.

 Q. How do the neighborhood and climate clusters differ from other sage-grouse population units?